 Paper clutter from kids schooling can leave a home disorganized easy.
 Using folders and file boxes is a great way to fix the cluttered mass of papers your children bring home day after day.
 Store things worth keeping right away when cleaning out back packs.
 A great way to organize with kids and cut down on the paper clutter is to go digital when storing art projects, exams, and other papers you may be tempted to keep.
 Scan or photograph to store.
 A backup cloud storage like google drive is a good choice.
 If you really want to go paperless, but don’t know where to start, you need The Paperless Home by Donnie (and Abby) Lawson.

 Did things already get out of control in a room?
 It happens and the best way to fix it is to start fresh.
 Toss everything out of the room in question and organize as you bring it back in.
 This is a great way to deep clean your storage, declutter, and switch up your organization system all at once.
 One room a weekend allows for you to get through your entire home in just a few months and maintain all of that hard work for the long term.

 6. Don’t Expect Perfect

 Lastly sometimes like with everything else when you have kids in your life you just have to lower your expectations.
-We already talked about perfection being a myth on day 2, but it's especially true when you have kids in the house.
 No, your home may never look like a stunning perfectly organized photo from Pinterest and the truth is that is ok.
 Keeping dirt and germs at bay should always come before perfect organization because with kids messy is always better than dirty.

 Once again, if you get your home organized you will find that you are much more thankful and able to love your home, than if it is always in a state of utter disaster!